 If you have bad credit, you may want to consider a secured credit card instead.
 Capital One and Discover have good ones.

-You can check your Best Buy® Credit Card application status online or by calling the Best Buy Credit Card Center at 1-888-574-1301.
+You can check your Best Buy® Credit Card application status online or by calling the Best Buy Credit Card Center at (888) 574-1301.
 Both methods are quick and easy, and will tell you whether your application is approved, denied or still pending and both of them apply to the Best Buy® Store Card… read full answer, too.
 If your application is approved, you can expect your new card to arrive by mail within 10 business days.